bellcd/interview-questions/README.md

    2. TODO: finish
 10. I say to you make a website, do you choose vanilla JavaScript, React, Angular, Vue, jQuery, or something else?
 Why?
     1. TODO: finish

+### TypeScript

+1. Explain
+   1. TypeScript at a high level
+      1. TypeScript compiles dow to normal JavaScript.
+Users would never interact with TypeScript
+      2. There's a `.ts` file for each project, generally at the organization or library level.
+         1. It defines what the types are for that project - and acts as a sort of filter or linter that the TypeScript files pass through in order to compile to plain JavaScript

+### Angular

+1. Explain:
+   1. Angular at a high level
+      1. A "batteries included" style framework (as opposed to React, for example), so it includes things like routing, state management, bundler, etc...
+      2. The syntax uses a JavaScript-inside-of-HTML approach (React's JSX uses an HTML-inside-of-JavaScript approach)
+      3. Two way data binding (React uses one way - top down - data binding)

 ### React